-3 Additional things to consider
+4. Additional things to consider

-3.1 Information for parents
+4.1.
+Information for parents

 It is important that parents understand which appointments they should attend and especially in situations where appointments need to be rescheduled.
-Usual information will be given to screen positives including contact numbers for audiology for any parental concerns.
+Information will be given to screen positives including contact numbers for audiology for any parental concerns.
+Letter templates, with parental checklists, for use during the Covid-19 outbreak are available within S4H.